 The COVID-19 pandemic is forcing all of us to act differently, think creatively and adapt frequently and quickly to new procedures and expectations.
-The student experience at UM-Dearborn this fall will be different, but what won’t be different is the myriad programs and activities designed to foster growth opportunities and build community.
+The student experience at UM-Dearborn is different this year, but what isn’t different is the myriad programs and activities designed to foster growth opportunities and build community.
 Faculty and staff have been working hard identifying ways to deliver innovative and impactful learning experiences that meet the UM-Dearborn standard of excellence.

-As we ramp up for another exciting academic year, each of us will need to follow new safety precautions to ensure we keep our community as healthy as possible while making the most of all that UM-Dearborn has to offer.
+As we move through another substantive and productive academic semester, each of us will need to follow new safety precautions to ensure we keep our community as healthy as possible while making the most of all that UM-Dearborn has to offer.

 Working and Studying On Campus

-- Students who will be on campus this fall will need to have an MCard.
-If you are new to campus and need an MCard, or if you have misplaced your card, you will need to obtain one.
-Additional details about obtaining an MCard can be found on the website.
+- Students who will be on campus this year will need to have an MCard details about obtaining an MCard can be found on the website.

-- If you are returning to campus for work, please review the Faculty and Staff Return to Campus Guide for additional information.
+- If you are returning to campus for work, please review the Faculty and Staff area of the website.
 Specific criteria have been developed for faculty, staff and student researchers working in laboratory environments.

 Protecting Your Safety